anz-bank/go-course/10_rest/nickolee/README.md

 Note that there are three flags which work with main.go:

 1. **-d,--data:** if you wish to specify a .json file to load in seed data for the database, pass it as a value to this flag.
-Note that if no file is specified then a default file is used.
+Note that if no file is specified then you will get an empty Storer with no puppies inside.
 2. **-s, --store:** either _map_ or _sync_.
 Note that if not set then the value defaults to _map_
 3. **-p, --port:** if set then an **API** server is started on the user specified port.
-Must be a valid port number between 0 and 65535
+Must be a valid port number between 0 and 65535.
+If port is not set it will default to port 7777.

-## How to test this project?
+## Test

 To test this project, follow the steps below: